 - Metallic taste in the mouth

-These are the official CIRS symptoms – all thirty-seven of them.
-But just knowing the symptoms is not going to help you with diagnosing this illness.
-All thirty-seven of those CIRS symptoms are non-specific.
-Meaning that they don’t point in the direction of any illness in particular.
+These are the official CIRS symptoms – all 37 of them.
+Simply knowing these symptoms will not help you in obtaining a diagnosis.
+Because these 37 symptoms are non-specific, this means they don’t point in the direction of any illness in particular.

-Take fatigue for example.
+Take fatigue, for example.
 Fatigue is a non-specific symptom – it doesn’t help narrow down what disease you’re dealing with.
 Low blood sugar could cause fatigue.
 High blood sugar can cause fatigue.
-Anemia or low iron can make you tired but so can too much iron.
+Anemia or low iron can make you tired, but so can too much iron.
 An under-functioning thyroid causes fatigue.
 So does cancer.
 This list goes on and on.
-Fatigue is an incredibly non-specific symptom.
-It’s associated with hundreds of illnesses.
+Fatigue is associated with hundreds of illnesses.

-Symptom clusters.
-Which is exactly what Dr. Richie Shoemaker did.
-He took those thirty-seven symptoms of CIRS and grouped them into thirteen clusters.
 If you have at least one of the symptoms in at least 8 of the clusters, you have the symptoms of CIRS.
-Here are the thirteen clusters:

 1.